Glass is 100% recyclable!

 “Ninety-three percent of consumers still expect to be able to recycle glass,” according to a survey by the Glass Recycling Coalition.

-In my part 1 and part 2 posts about glass recycling in Chattanooga, I learned and shared with you why glass is no longer accepted in curbside recycling.
+In my article about glass recycling in Chattanooga, I learned and shared with you why glass is no longer accepted in curbside recycling.
 I shared that glass recycled through curbside for about 4 years was not recycled, it was landfilled instead.
-Last, I solved the mystery about whether or not the glass at the five recycling centers was actually recycled – and it is, by Strategic Materials in Atlanta.
+Last, I solved the mystery of whether or not the glass at the five recycling centers was actually recycled – and it is, by Strategic Materials in Atlanta.

 I learned that glass recycling is really complex and difficult to understand.
 So I am explaining how the system works in general in two parts.
 I hope it helps you understand!